 The purpose of tabby patterning is to provide camouflage for the cat when he or she is hunting.

-It’s harder to prey to spot a predator whose coat is broken up with little marking, than it is to spot a cat or any other predatory that is a solid color
+It’s harder for prey to spot a predator whose markings blend in with the natural surrounds than it is to spot a cat or any other predator that is a solid color.

 #16 Orange is one of the two dominant cat colors

 There are two colors that are dominant in cats.
 Orange (also called red) and Black.
 By dominant we mean that these two colors ‘override’ other colors.
 So if you cross a cat that is a dominant color with one that is a recessive color, all their kittens will usually be colored like the dominant parent.

 It’s a little more complicated than that of course.
-You can read more about the genetics of cat color at the University of California’s Integrative Biology website.
-And in the other resources you’ll find at the foot of this article
+So you can read more about the genetics of cat color at the University of California’s Integrative Biology website.

 #17 Winston Churchill’s favorite cat was an orange tabby

-Winston Churchill had several orange cats but his favorite was probably an orange tabby called Jock.
+One of his other favourites was an orange tabby called Jock.
 When Churchill passed away Jock was at his bedside.
 Plus, he had made provision for his beloved Jock to stay on at Chartwell after his death.